AppField/media-analysis-pipeline/README.md

 4. Click "Add" and after that your ready to run it! <br>
 <img src="etc/nifi-add-template/4.png" alt="Nifi manage Templates" width="200"/>

+__Kibana__
+The project already contains a Kibana objects file, which contains the index patterns, visualizations and dashboard.
+To import it you have to do following steps:

+* Open Kibana on `localhost:5601`
+* On the left menu bar open settings (last one)
+* Click `Saved Objects` on lower menu
+* Click `Import` on top right corner
+* Click `Import` again
+* Open `./kibana/objects.json`
+* Click lower `Import` button

+Now you can click `Dashboard` on the left menu bar to view the data.

 ## Project Structure